OmniBench: Towards The Future of Universal Omni-Language Models: Abstract

 \section{Abstract}

 Recent advancements in multimodal large language models (MLLMs) have aimed to integrate and interpret data across diverse modalities.
-However, the capacity of these models to concurrently process and reason about multiple modalities remains inadequately explored, partly due to the lack of comprehensive modality-wise benchmarks.
+However, the capacity of these models to concurrently process and reason about multiple modalities remains underexplored, partly due to the lack of comprehensive modality-wise benchmarks.
 We introduce \textbf{OmniBench}, a novel benchmark designed to rigorously evaluate models' ability to recognize, interpret, and reason across \textbf{visual}, \textbf{acoustic}, and \textbf{textual} inputs simultaneously.
-We define models capable of such tri-modal processing as omni-language models (OLMs).
+We define language models capable of such tri-modal processing as the omni-language models (OLMs).
 OmniBench is distinguished by high-quality human annotations, ensuring that accurate responses require integrated understanding and reasoning across all three modalities.
 Our main findings reveal that: \emph{i)} open-source OLMs exhibit critical limitations in instruction-following and reasoning capabilities within tri-modal contexts; and \emph{ii)} most baselines models perform poorly (below 50\% accuracy) even when provided with alternative textual representations of images or/and audio.
 These results suggest that the ability to construct a consistent context from text, image, and audio is often overlooked in existing MLLM training paradigms.
-We advocate for future research to focus on developing more robust tri-modal integration techniques and training strategies to enhance OLM performance across diverse modalities.
-Codes and live leaderboard could be found at \url{https://m-a-p.ai/OmniBench}.
+To address this gap, we curate an instruction tuning dataset of 84.5K training samples, \textbf{OmniInstruct}, for training OLMs to adapt to tri-modal contexts.
+We advocate for future research to focus on developing more robust tri-modal integration techniques and training strategies to enhance OLMs.
+Codes, data and live leaderboard could be found at \url{https://m-a-p.ai/OmniBench}.